 GeneCards Summary for SOX1 Gene

 SOX1 (SRY-Box Transcription Factor 1) is a Protein Coding gene.
-Diseases associated with SOX1 include Lambert-Eaton Myasthenic Syndrome and Cervical Adenocarcinoma.
-Among its related pathways are ERK Signaling and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Diseases associated with SOX1 include Lambert-Eaton Myasthenic Syndrome and Parasagittal Meningioma.
+Among its related pathways are Embryonic and Induced Pluripotent Stem Cells and Lineage-specific Markers and Neural Stem Cells and Lineage-specific Markers.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and core promoter sequence-specific DNA binding.
 An important paralog of this gene is SOX3.

 UniProtKB/Swiss-Prot Summary for SOX1 Gene

 Transcriptional activator.
 May function as a switch in neuronal development.
 Keeps neural cells undifferentiated by counteracting the activity of proneural proteins and suppresses neuronal differentiation (By similarity).